 Worship Leader: Jay Holderfield

 Born and raised in Carroll County, Jay has been playing guitar since age 14.
-He has led worship for more than 7 years, and has been leading at OOTBWC since it’s launch in January of 2011.
-Jay teaches history and coaches boys basketball at Carroll County High school and studied at Virginia Tech.
+He has led worship for many years, and has been leading at OOTBWC since it’s launch in January of 2011.
+Jay teaches history at Carroll County High school and studied at Virginia Tech.
 He loves anything outdoors; especially fishing and Hokie football.
-Jay and his wife Suzanne got married in the summer of 2009 and their daughter Kate was born in 2012.
+Jay and his wife Suzanne got married in the summer of 2009 and has two daughters, Kate and Tessa.
 Connect with Jay on Facebook, Twitter, or read his personal blog here.

 To me, worship is more than just a service with music, it’s a way of LIFE.
 The time spent at OOTBWC will challenge us to be the person that God intended we be.
 It’s my hope that the music and entire service will be relevant to your life and what you’re going through.
 Come say hi after the service so I can meet you! – Jay